 The results from this monitoring program will help inform flow management decisions that may impact fish stranding in the LDR.
 Based on the current state of knowledge, the flow reduction measures implemented under the Water Use Plan (WUP) are effective at reducing fish stranding.
 When possible, flow reductions at DDM follow recommendations made by the Lower Duncan River Stranding Protocol Development and Finalization Program (DDMMON-15).
-Based on collected data and the life history of species present in the LDR, DDM operations can increase the risk of stranding in certain seasons (Spring and Fall) and during periods of longer wetted histories.
-Based on data collected up to April 2019, documented stranding rates of juvenile Mountain Whitefish (Prosopium williamsoni) are very low and are not believed to result in population level effects.
-The total stranding rates for juvenile Rainbow Trout (Oncorhynchus mykiss) are estimated to be under 3% in most years, but possibly as high as 12%.
+Based on the randomized collection of data and the life history of species present in the LDR, DDM operations can increase the risk of stranding in certain seasons (Spring and Fall) and during periods of longer wetted histories.
+Based on data collected up to April 2020, documented stranding rates of juvenile Mountain Whitefish (Prosopium williamsoni) are very low and are not believed to result in population level effects.
+The total stranding estimates for juvenile Rainbow Trout (Oncorhynchus mykiss) ranged between 0.6% and 3.2% in all study years, with upper confidence/credible limits over 5% in some years.

-This report presents the results from Years 1 to 11 of the DDMMON-16 program, and the current status of management questions for DDMMON-16 is provided in Table EI.
+This report presents the results from Years 1 to 12 of the DDMMON-16 program, and the current status of management questions for DDMMON-16 is provided in Table EI.

-DDMMON-16DDMMON-16ManagementSpecificQuestionHypothesis DDMMON-16 Year 11 (April 2018 - December 2018) Status Summary How effective are the operating measures implemented as part of the Adaptive Stranding Protocol Development (ASPD) program?
+DDMMON-16 DDMMON-16 Management Specific Question Hypothesis DDMMON-16 Year 12 (April 2019 - April 2020) Status Summary How effective are the operating measures implemented as part of the Adaptive Stranding Protocol Development (ASPD) program?
 N/A Based on the current state of knowledge, the flow reduction measures implemented under the WUP are effective at reducing fish stranding.
 When feasible, flow reductions at DDM should follow recommendations made by the Lower Duncan River Stranding Protocol Development and Finalization Program (DDMMON-15).
 The relationship between wetted history and fish stranding is a currently outstanding issue in the Adaptive Stranding Protocol Development Program (ASPD).